Dental Hygiene (2015-2016)

 • English proficiency: ENGL 1A, 1AH, 1S & 1T, ESLL 26 or equivalent.

 • Mathematics proficiency: MATH 57, 105, 108 or equivalent.

 • Completion of one of the following general education patterns: Foothill General Education, CSU General Education Breadth Requirements or the Intersegmental General Education Transfer Curriculum (IGETC)

 NOTE: All courses pertaining to the major must be taken for a letter grade.
 In addition, a GPA of 2.0 or higher is required in all core and support courses for the degree.
-All courses must be taken in sequence and must be completed with a grade "C" or higher.
+All courses must be taken in sequence.

 AS = Associate in Science Degree.

 Admittance to this program is through an application process.
 Program information, admission criteria and application to the program can be found on the Dental Hygiene Program website: http://www.foothill.edu/bio/programs/dentalh/